Reconstruction plans for Bryant Avenue trigger organized backlash

 Unhappy residents have formed a campaign demanding the city "Slow the Roll" on reconstruction, arguing the pandemic put limitations on political participation and thorough planning on a project that is supposed to last 50 years or more.

-Neighbor Gail McNutt, who lives at 36th and Bryant, balked at the $4,500-$5,500 the average Bryant homeowner would be assessed over 20 years to raise $2.1 million in project costs.
+Neighbor Gail McNutt, who lives at 36th and Bryant, balked at the $4,500 to $5,500 the average Bryant homeowner would be assessed over 20 years to raise $2.1 million in project costs.
 McNutt works at Home Depot full-time to support her disabled husband, who lost his job a year ago due to advancing Parkinson's disease.

 "I don't have money for the government to build the road that they think is totally needed at this point," McNutt said.